MarkGATX/ModuleOneChallenge/README.md

 ## Credits

 The original code was created by staff of the UT Austin Full Stack Development Bootcamp.
-Thanks to Leah, Ian, Negin, and all the students who work with me daily to keep improving.
+Thanks to Leah, Ian, Negin, Diem, and all the students who work with me daily to keep improving.

 ___